zeek/zeek-docs/doc/scripts/base/protocols/conn/thresholds.zeek.rst

    conn_duration_threshold_crossed will be raised for each set threshold.

-   :cid: The connection id.
+   :param cid: The connection id.

-   :threshold: Threshold in seconds.
+   :param threshold: Threshold in seconds.

    :returns: T on success, F on failure.